-Poor air quality isn’t evenly dispersed across the landscape – meaning that depending on where you live and work, you might be exposed to more or less pollution than other people.
-The Minnesota Department of Health and Minnesota Pollution Control Agency recently published a report on these air quality disparities.
-According to the report, negative health impacts fall disproportionately on the sick, the elderly, children with asthma, and disadvantaged communities that tend to be predisposed to respiratory and cardiac illness.
+Poor air quality isn’t evenly dispersed across the landscape, meaning that depending on where you live and work, you might be exposed to more or less pollution than other people.
+The Minnesota Department of Health and Minnesota Pollution Control Agency published a report about these air quality disparities.
+According to the 2015 report, negative health impacts fall disproportionately on the sick, the elderly, children with asthma and disadvantaged communities that tend to be predisposed to respiratory and cardiac illness.

 Cars for Neighbors and The Lift Garage are helping Environmental Initiative repair vehicles in neighborhoods most affected by poor air quality.
 The high-emitting vehicles project is a big opportunity to reduce pollution where it is most felt.

 Emission Reduction Technologies